-Chemical Analysis, where advanced technology ensures speed and reduces chemical usage, to ensure optimal milk quality is being used.
+Chemical Analysis, where advanced technology ensures speed and reduces chemical usage, to ensure optimal milk

 Milk Standardization leverages automation to ensure time efficiency and accuracy.

 The Pasteurization stage is crucial for energy conservation; it employs hibernation technologies for machinery when not in use, minimizing energy waste.